Jersey City Water Quality at a Glance

 Jersey City – New Jersey – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

 Jersey City sources its drinking water primarily from the Boonton Reservoir in Morris County, with supplementary supply from the Split Rock Reservoir in Rockaway Township.
-Water is treated at the state-of-the-art Jersey City Water Treatment Plant in Boonton before traveling through 26 miles of aqueducts to reach the city.
+Water is treated at the Jersey City Water Treatment Plant in Boonton before traveling through 26 miles of aqueducts to reach the city.
 The JCMUA has made significant commitments to infrastructure modernization, including a groundbreaking $288 million Lead Free JC program to replace all 16,000 lead service lines by 2031, and a comprehensive agreement with federal agencies to upgrade sewer systems and reduce pollution in the Hudson River and Newark Bay.

 Skyline of Jersey City